941 Penalty Calculator – 941 Late Payment Penalty

 - Your payment is 1 to 5 days late: 2% of the amount due

 - Your payment is 6 to 15 days late: 5% of the amount due

 - Your payment is 16 or more days late: 10% of the amount due

 - If you are notified of your delinquency and you do pay within 10 days: 15% of the amount due

 The IRS can, in some instances, impose what is called the Trust Fund Recovery Penalty – 100% of the amount due calculated.

-So, consult with your accountant or work with a payroll company to make sure your payroll taxes are paid on time and your returns are filed promptly each quarter.
-If cash flow management is a problem, then you should consult a factoring company to help smooth out the bumps in your cash flow.
+So, consult with your accountant or work with a payroll company to make sure your payroll taxes are paid on time and your returns are filed promptly each quarter in order to avoid 941 / 940 penalties.
+If cash flow management is a problem, get information that can help smooth out the bumps in your cash flow.

 MP Star Financial’s invoice factoring services can make your cash flow more predictable and let you focus on running your business.
 Call MP Star Financial for more information at 800-833-3765 Ext.
 150 or use our online factoring application.